-This little beauty is one of the best machines to help you find your footing when you’re just stepping into the sewing world, but will also support you and help you to grow as you get more experienced as a sewer.
+We believe this little beauty is one of the best machines to help you find your footing when you’re just stepping into the sewing world.
+But it will also support you and help you to grow as you get more experienced as a sewer.

 With 60 in-built stitches, computer power and a host of other features, the Brother CS6000i sewing machine represents incredible value for money.

-It’s not exactly a perfect machine, mind you — but don’t worry, we’ll cover everything you need to know about, both good and bad, so you can make an informed buying decision.
+It’s not a perfect machine — but don’t worry, we’ll cover everything you need to know about, both good and bad, so you can make an informed buying decision.

 Let’s take a look!